DrSmithFr/go-console/README.md

 }
 ```

 In this case, the user will be asked "Continue with this action?".
-If the user answers with y it returns "yes" (`answers.YES`) or "no" (`answers.NO`) if they answer with n.
+If the user answers with y it returns "
+yes" (`answers.YES`) or "no" (`answers.NO`) if they answer with n.
-The default value to return if the user doesn't enter any valid input can be modify using the `SetDefaultAnswer()` (By default it is set to `answers.NONE` forcing the user to answer).
+The default value to return if the user doesn't enter any valid input can be modify using the `SetDefaultAnswer()` (By
+default it is set to `answers.NONE` forcing the user to answer).

 <p align="center">
     <img src="docs/assets/question/asking-user-confirmation.png">